sasabosnic/rgz/cv.md

 [Ivan](ref/is.html))
 developed the web application frontend of the ad campaign manager.

-[Marat](ref/mt.html) with the backend team architected and implemented API, database, and web applicaton server.
+[Marat](ref/mt.html) with the backend team designed and implemented API, database, and web application server.

 [Sath](ref/sn.html) orchestrated all engineering teams within the company.